 When I was layered up and had my boot casts strapped tightly, he lifted me out of the tent and put me into the wheelchair.
 Soon I was zinging down the hill.
 I heard a frantic, whispered, “Alyssa!”
 He had bent to zip closed the tent, and when he turned back around, I was free-wheeling down the hill.

 He had to run to catch me!
 Here is the lesson: Always set Mom’s brakes, but more than that remember to laugh!

 On a trip, especially where there are difficulties to overcome, it is essential just to take things less seriously.
 We both laughed hard that night, and we have a great story to tell.

 “Handicapped Accessible” might mean that you can get into the restroom but will find you cannot squeeze your 32” width wheelchair through a 30” stall door opening.
 It can also mean you can maneuver past the door opening into the stall, but your knees hit the toilet, and there will be no room to turn around.

 Or it might mean you can get into a stall that has a big enough opening and room to wheel around, but there are no grab bars in sight and you end up using the toilet seat to hoist yourself out of the chair.

-“Handicapped Access” might mean the bathroom is perfect—wide doors, roomy stalls, grab bars—but there is a big step-up into the restroom itself and no ramp in sight.
+“Handicapped Access” might mean the bathroom is perfect, with wide doors, roomy stalls, and grab bars, but there is a big step-up into the restroom itself and no ramp in sight.